ponderrr/ponderrr/README.md

 ## Crafting Solutions through Development

-I'm a Information Technology student at Southeastern Louisiana University with a passion for what's possible with innovative tech.
+I'm a Information Technology student at Southeastern Louisiana University with a passion for AI & what's possible with innovative tech.

 ### 🛠️ Current Projects